How to write inclusive job descriptions

 It’s long been known that a diverse workforce has advantages for any business, being more innovative, entrepreneurial and better skilled.
 In recruiting new people, techniques such as blind hiring can help eliminate bias; but the problem can start earlier in the process, with job descriptions that aren’t inclusive and thus fail to attract a diverse pool of candidates.

-We have gathered some helpful advice on how you can ensure inclusivity in your job descriptions, helping place diverse talent into relevant roles.
+We have gathered some helpful advice on how you can ensure inclusivity in your job descriptions to improve your recruitment service, whilst helping place diverse talent into relevant roles.

 When you are assessing your job descriptions for inclusivity, there are 3 keys areas you need to consider: language, requirements, and accessibility.

 The language we use has a great deal of influence over our audience.

 Using inclusive language means you make a deliberate choice to use words and terminology that do not exclude or isolate groups of people who may be knowingly or unknowingly discriminated.

 - Terminology that is gender-specific or culturally insensitive can be easier to identify and remove from job descriptions, however, we also need to take out gender-coded words.
 Words that appeal more to men (such as confident, fearless, independent and driven) or more to women (like sensitive, empathise, interpersonal and compassion).
 Likewise, avoid terms like ‘eager to learn’ and ‘young and energetic’ and ‘go-getter’, as these can highlight a bias towards younger people.
 You can check your ad’s gender terminology for free too, using an online gender decoder.
 This tool can also help tackle other gender issues such as the gender pay gap, as some terminology can often feature more heavily in senior job descriptions which can deter certain genders from applying for promotions.